-Each of the three servers can handle a single request at a time, and processes the requests on a First-In-First-Out (FIFO) basis.
-The processing times of each request at the FE server, the authentication server and the balance DB are independent and exponentially distributed with means $\beta{FE}$ , $\beta{auth}$ and $\beta{balance}$ , respectively.
+The processing times of each request at the FE server, the authentication server and the balance DB are independent and have a gamma distribution with means $\beta{FE}$ , $\beta{auth}$ and $\beta{balance}$ , respectively.
 The clients' session initiation moments occur according to a Poisson process with rate $\lambda$ .
 Our focus is on the processing times of the servers, and therefore, the network delay is assumed to be negligible.
 The total sojourn time of a request is this system represents the total response time of a combined cash retrieval request.
 FastCash now wants to be able to predict the total response time experienced by the client.

 - C.1 Formulate the model as an open queueing network (see Figure 2).
 Define the proper variables and motivate your assumptions.
-Be clear! - C.2 Determine the average load at each of the three servers.

-- C.3 Use the theory of product-form networks to give an expression for the joint probability distribution of the number of request present at each of the queues.
-Be precise. - C.4 Give an expression for the expected total sojourn time in the system.
-Motivate how you get this answer.
+Be clear! - C.2 Give an expression for the joint probability distribution of the number of request present at each of the three queues/nodes.
+Be precise! - C.3 Give an expression for the expected total response time of the system.
+Motivate how you get this answer. - C.4 Assuming that the processing times are exponentially distributed instead of gamma-distributed.
+What impact would that have on the distribution of the numbers of request at each of the queues?
+Motivate your answer.